btrettel/plint/plint-todo.md

 - Possible 112(d) rejection if dependent claim introduces no new claim elements and has no wherein/similar term.
 - Detect duplicate claims in plint.
 17138554 claims 9 and 17.
 MPEP 706.03(k)
 - Interactive mode (like aspell) allows marking warnings as resolved/skipped, and the resolutions/skips are kept in a file.
-- Rewrite plint to use object oriented programming to simplify data access.
-    - claim.elements_and_their_indices
-    - claim.element_set
-    - claim.category (apparatus, method, etc.)
 - Get claim elements from spec.
 Use the number to determine when the claim element ends.
 - Check for actual profanity in the claims and spec as these are likely typos.
 - Detect mixed patent claim types.
 See MPEP 2173.05(p)(II).